Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 2. Select Comm_Radome () in the AzEl Mask window's Obscuring Objects list.

-6. Click Compute...
+7. Click Compute...

 Constraining the sensor with the AzEl Mask

-1. Open Radar_FOV's () properties ().
+1. Open Radar_FOV's () Properties ().

 2. Select the Basic - Sensor AzEl Mask page.

-3. Open the Use: shortcut menu.
+3. Open the Use drop-down list.

 4. Select MaskFile.

-5. Click the Mask File: ellipsis ().
+5. Click the Mask File ellipsis ().

-6. Browse to your scenario folder if required when the Select File dialog box opens.
+6. Browse to your scenario folder, if required, when the Select File dialog box opens.

 7. Select Radar_FOV.bmsk in the list.